fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

   sudo yum update -y
 }

-# Install the dependencies for a package with Yum without asking for confirmation
+# Install the dependencies for a package with yum without asking for confirmation
 function ybd {
   sudo yum-builddep -y $@
 }

-# Install a package with Yum, without asking for confirmation, from official repositories
+# Install a package with yum, without asking for confirmation, from official repositories
 function yin {
   sudo yum install -y $@
 }

 # Install a local (that is, present on one's local system and does not have to be downloaded
-# from Yum's repositories) package with Yum, without asking for confirmation.
+# from yum's repositories) package with yum, without asking for confirmation.
 function ylin {
   sudo yum localinstall -y $@
 }

-# Remove a package with Yum, without asking for confirmation
+# Remove a package with yum, without asking for confirmation
 function yrm {
   sudo yum remove -y $@
 }